SloughJE/synthea/README.md

 This document outlines the usage of `run_pipelines.py` for generating, combining, and converting synthetic patient data using Synthea.

-## Prerequisites
-Note that Synthea only generates one patient at a time when generating a patient from a random state.
+Note that Synthea only generates one patient at a time when generating a patient from a random state so we must process one patient at a time.
+Due to this, we parallelize the process.

+Parameters can be set in `params.txt`

 ## Usage